 Pros

-- You can communicate via email or voice chat, which means that, based on your goals and level, you can improve your spoken or written correspondence.
+- You can communicate via email or voice chat, which means that you can improve your spoken or written correspondence based on your goals and level.

 Cons

 - …up to a certain point.
-To make real use of the site as a discussion platform, either you or your language partner will need to have a subscription.
-Regrettable for a free language exchange site — but otherwise, you can easily exchange on Skype, by email, or by telephone.
+To use the site as a discussion platform, you or your language partner will need to have a subscription.
+You can get around this by swapping contact information for Skype, email, or telephone.

-- The user interface and graphics of MyLanguageExchange are, as you’ve surely noticed, quite dated.
+- The user interface and graphics are quite dated.
 But really, what’s more important: an interface that’s easy on the eyes, or rich and interesting language exchanges?

 Pros

-- Many teachers available (over 15,000!), so you can find one for your target language easily.
-If you want to learn a language that isn’t very popular, you’ll have a hard time finding an in-person tutor or school near you, so italki is a great option
+- Many teachers are available (over 15,000!), so you can easily find one for your target language.
+If you want to learn a language that isn’t very popular, you’ll have a hard time finding an in-person tutor or school near you, so italki is a great option.

 - Lots of filters to choose from to help you narrow down your search.
 For example, you could search for a native speaker who is a professional teacher, who also speaks English, and who charges less than $20/hour.